petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/translating-pages-and-content/translating-web-content.md

 !!! important
     The translation status feature is currently behind a release feature flag (LPS-114700).
 Read [Release Feature Flags](../../system-administration/configuring-liferay/feature-flags.md#release-feature-flags) for more information.
 Other features may differ without this feature flag.

-1. Create or start editing a web content article.
+1. Create or start editing web content.

 1. On the editing page, click the *flag icon + language code* in the upper left corner to see available languages and their translation statuses.